vjs3/awesome-podcast-episodes/README.md

-# Useful podcast episodes for developers
+# Awesome podcast episodes for developers

 This is a list of some of the informational podcast episodes I have heard.
 Topics ranges from very beginner friendly episodes like starting to prepare for a technical interview to very advanced topics such as how internals of react works.
 The goal of the project is to provide a good place for developers to find a podcast episode on particular topic of their interest.